-(1) During the doctoral programme, doctoral candidates with biology or molecular biology as their field of doctoral research are required to complete courses (with continuous and non-continuous assessment) as well as academic activities in relation to their doctoral project (e.g.
+(1) During the doctoral programme, students are required to complete courses (with continuous and non-continuous assessment, in particular research seminars and seminars for doctoral candidates), as well as academic activities in relation to their doctoral project (e.g. attending workshops, holding presentations at international conferences, handling subject-related aspects in the organisation of academic events, academic practical courses, teaching, etc.).
+In the fields of doctoral research of astronomy, earth sciences, geophysics, mathematics, meteorology, physics and psychology these achievements have to comprise 24 ECTS credits.
+In the fields of doctoral research of chemistry, environmental sciences, geography and computer science these achievements have to comprise 12 ECTS credits.

-attending workshops, holding presentations at international conferences, handling subject-related aspects in the organisation of academic events, academic practical courses, teaching, etc.) comprising 30 ECTS credits.
-Doctoral candidates with nutritional sciences and pharmacy as their field of doctoral research have to complete achievements comprising 20 ECTS credits.
+(2) Moreover, to complete the degree programme, candidates are required to submit the application for approval of the intended doctoral project to the competent body responsible for study matters, give the public presentation of the intended doctoral project at the Faculty, obtain the approval of the doctoral thesis agreement, write and complete the doctoral thesis and receive a positive grade, and complete the public defence.
+The stipulations in the section of the University's Statutes governing university studies apply.

-- (2) Moreover, to complete the degree programme, candidates are required to submit the application for approval of the intended doctoral project to the competent body responsible for study matters, give the public presentation of the intended doctoral project at the Faculty, obtain the approval of the doctoral thesis agreement and adherence with its terms and submit the related progress reports, write and complete the doctoral thesis and receive a positive grade, and complete a public defence.
-The stipulations in the section of the University's Statutes governing university studies apply. - (3) The exact specification of courses that have to be completed by the doctoral candidate as well as all details about the writing and supervision of the doctoral thesis are recorded in the doctoral thesis agreement.
+(3) The exact specification of courses that have to be completed by the doctoral candidate as well as all details about the writing and supervision of the doctoral thesis are recorded in the doctoral thesis agreement.